 So I guess it’s because this really is a blind spot to me!
 But I think many of us in IT may have the same blind spot— yours is probably just not as big a blind spot as mine.

 I learned recently that I’m an introvert; I had no idea!
 I thought I was an extrovert!
 But my daughter was able to help me see the flaw in my thinking, and she was correct!
 And IT people tend to be introverts.

 As an IT person, my tendency is to give someone the help they need as quickly and as efficiently as possible.
 I had always thought the reason was that I was trying to be efficient with their time; but now know that it’s because I’m trying to be efficient with my time.

-In her 11/7/2014 post in The Huffington Post, Alena Hall lists ten ways introverts interact differently with the world.
+In her Huffington Post article, Alena Hall lists ten ways introverts interact differently with the world.
 Here’s a quick summary:

 - They withdraw in crowds.

 - Small talk stresses them out, while deeper conversations keep them alive.